St. Andrews University (North Carolina): Charter (1958) and open date (1961)

-1970s – growth, decline, and renewal
+1970s

 Enrollment grew to over 900 by 1970, and the college saw expansion of facilities and curriculum in its first ten years.
 Two additional men's dorms, the DeTamble Library, and the Physical Education Center were completed in the late 1960s, and the Morgan-Jones Science Center and Avinger Auditorium were completed in 1970.

-In its early years the college developed the Christianity and Culture Program, or "C&C" for short.
-The program focused on interdisciplinary curriculum that provided freshman and sophomore level courses in ancient and modern civilization, junior level courses in non-Western cultures, and senior level courses in American studies.
-The program also included study abroad options in Israel, Greece and Rome.
+In its early years, the college developed the Christianity and Culture Program, or "C&C" for short.
+The program focused on an interdisciplinary curriculum that provided freshman and sophomore-level courses in ancient and modern civilization, junior-level courses in non-Western cultures, and senior-level courses in American studies.
+The program also included study abroad options in Israel, Greece, and Rome.
 St. Andrews introduced Selected Topics in Modern Science, known as STMS, in 1969.
-First offered as a required freshman level two-term course in natural sciences, the STMS developed into a broad interdisciplinary program that connected various scientific disciplines to one another.
+First offered as a required freshman-level two-term course in natural sciences, the STMS developed into a broad interdisciplinary program that connected various scientific disciplines.
 The college began the St. Andrews Press in 1972.

-The college experienced a number of changes during the early 1970s.
+The college experienced several changes during the early 1970s.
 St. Andrews, along with many other colleges across the United States, experienced political and social unrest on campus stemming from the unpopular Vietnam War coupled with the rising cost of education, the economic recession, and the 1973 oil crisis.
 To combat financial struggles and decreased enrollment, St. Andrews replaced the Christianity and Culture Program with a new program known as the St. Andrews Studies Program (SAS).

 In the late 1970s, the Student Center was renovated and named the William Henry Belk College Center.
 The Katherine McKay Belk Tower was built on Chapel Island at the center of campus.
-St. Andrews renovated the Kings Mountain dormitory in 1978, renamed it Pate Hall, and made into a continuing education center to accommodate an expanding adult education program.
+St. Andrews renovated the Kings Mountain dormitory in 1978, renamed it Pate Hall and made it into a continuing education center to accommodate an expanding adult education program.

 1980s–1990s - expansion of teaching sites and academic offerings

 In the early 1980s, St. Andrews redesigned its core programs, incorporating curriculum elements of the former C&C, SAS, and STMS programs.
-The new St. Andrews General Education Program, called SAGE, focused on general education curriculum with interdisciplinary courses in humanities, social sciences, and natural sciences.
+The new St. Andrews General Education Program, called SAGE, focused on a general education curriculum with interdisciplinary courses in humanities, social sciences, and natural sciences.
 St. Andrews also expanded academic majors in the areas of mathematics, computer science, psychology, the natural sciences, and business administration.
-IN 1989, the college launched the Scottish Heritage Center, dedicated to preservation of Scottish culture and honoring people who preserve Scottish culture.
+IN 1989, the college launched the Scottish Heritage Center, dedicated to the preservation of Scottish culture and honoring people who preserve Scottish culture.

 In 1990, St. Andrews added a satellite program at Sandhills Community College in Pinehurst to meet additional demand for the college's adult education program.
 St. Andrews-at-Sandhills began offering junior and senior level courses in the evenings and on weekends.
 In 1996, St. Andrews launched a degree in Therapeutic Horsemanship, one of the first in the county.

 From 1978 until 1999, St. Andrews was the site of the Governor's School of North Carolina's East campus.